 How Common Are Molar Pregnancies?

-Worldwide, the condition is more common in women from the Asian subcontinent where it occurs at a frequency of 1 in every 1500 pregnancy.
+Worldwide, the condition is more common in women from the Asian subcontinent where it occurs at a frequency of 1 in every 1500 pregnancies.
 It is also more common in women who had a molar pregnancy in the past.

 Signs and Symptoms